 Who is Community Care Network of Kansas?

-Community Care Network of Kansas is comprised of community care clinics with a common goal of providing high-quality health care that is accessible to all Kansans.
-Since 1989, our membership has collaborated to help educate lawmakers on health care issues, advocated for funding, and promoted the availability of services statewide.
-Community Care is the federally designated Primary Care Association (PCA) for Kansas and receives funds to provide training and technical assistance to member clinics with a FQHC designation.
+Community Care Network of Kansas is comprised of health centers and community-based clinics with a common goal of providing high-quality healthcare that is accessible to all Kansans.
+Since 1989, our membership has collaborated to help educate lawmakers on healthcare and health policy issues, advocated for funding, and promoted the availability of services statewide.
+Community Care is the federally designated Primary Care Association (PCA) for Kansas and receives funds to provide training and technical assistance to member clinics with an FQHC or LAL designation.